scottyschup/ruby-curriculum/intro-algorithms.md

 also store who moves next in the `TreeNode`'s `value` (maybe we could use a hash `{:grid => grid, :next_move => :x}`).

-The leaves of the tree are the winnning, losing, and drawing grids.
+The leaves of the tree are the winning, losing, and drawing grids.

 Let us define a *winning grid* for a player: